 Plain films may show sinus involvement with mucosal thickening, air-fluid levels, and/or bony erosions.[58]

 Head and facial CT imaging should be used as the initial investigation in rhinocerebral infections.
 CT scans may show sinusitis of the ethmoid and sphenoid sinuses, as well as orbital and intracranial extension.
 As the disease progresses, bony erosion may occur and the infection may spread into the brain or orbits.
-In addition, because mucormycosis organisms have a predilection for vascular involvement, thromboses of the cavernous sinus or internal carotid artery may occur.[32]
-All of the areas of involvement must be understood in order to plan the extent of surgical debridement.
+Additionally, because mucormycosis organisms have a predilection for vascular involvement, thromboses of the cavernous sinus or internal carotid artery may occur.[73]
+All areas of involvement must be understood, to plan the extent of surgical debridement.

 Magnetic resonance imaging (MRI) of the facial sinuses and brain is superior to a CT scan in assessing the degree of tissue invasion and need for ongoing surgery.

-While chest radiography is often the initial test performed, its sensitivity and specificity for mucormycosis are low.
-Nonenhanced high-resolution CT scanning is the imaging modality of choice.[14]
-The most common findings include pleural effusion, nodules, consolidation, and ground-glass opacities.[23]
+Chest radiography often is the initial test performed; however, its sensitivity and specificity for mucormycosis are low.
+Nonenhanced high-resolution CT scanning is the imaging modality of choice.[28]
+The most common findings include pleural effusion, nodules, consolidation, and ground-glass opacities.[59]
 With disease progression, consolidation can become multilobar.
-The reverse halo sign (ie, a nodule with central ground-glass opacity and a ring of peripheral consolidation) strongly suggests pulmonary mucormycosis and is rarely seen in invasive aspergillosis.[33]
-The halo sign (ie, a nodule surrounded by ground-glass opacity) represents a lung infarct surrounded by alveolar hemorrhage; it is associated with invasive mold infections but can be present in bacterial or viral infections and noninfectious lung disease (eg, Wegener granulomatosis, sarcoidosis, malignancy).[14]
+The reverse halo sign (ie, a nodule with central ground-glass opacity and a ring of peripheral consolidation) strongly suggests pulmonary mucormycosis and rarely is seen in invasive aspergillosis.[74]
+The halo sign (ie, a nodule surrounded by ground-glass opacity) represents a lung infarct surrounded by alveolar hemorrhage; it is associated with invasive mold infections but can be present in bacterial or viral infections and noninfectious lung disease (eg, Wegener granulomatosis, sarcoidosis, malignancy).[28]
 Other findings such as the air crescent sign and hypodense sign are less specific and may occur in later stages.
-See the images below.

 ![]() View Image | Chest computed tomography (CT) scan showing pulmonary mucormycosis with left basal consolidation and widespread nodules due to Rhizopus oryzae infecti.... |